 6. Strategic pricing tactics

 Loss leaders are a common tactic that retail stores use to get customers through the door.
 A loss leader is a pricing strategy where a product is sold below its market value in order to stimulate sales of more profitable goods.
-The loss leader is the deal that gets people into your store, while sales of your other products are what drives profit.
+The loss leader is the deal that gets people into your store, while sales of your other products are what drive profit.

 Anytime that you’ve received a mailer with coupons from your local grocery store, there is a good chance that there are multiple loss leaders included in every pamphlet.
 That great deal on ham?
 It’s meant to get you into the store because they know that you will be buying mashed potatoes, green beans, alcohol, and dessert to go with the ham.
 They may sell the ham at cost (or below), but your purchase of the additional items more than makes up for that loss.
 This same concept can be applied to retail cannabis stores.